 Hey!
 I am a former physicist turned programmer with research experience building complex computational models for physical systems.
 In recent years I have been interested in data science, specifically the development of visualization tools which provide rich interactions with data.
 I'm actively involved with the open source community, and enjoy making contributions that improve people’s lives.

-Hey!
-I am Eitan Lees, a graduate student in the department of Scientific Computing at Florida State University.
-I am currently doing research with Dr. Shanbhag modeling the corrosion of metal.
+I am a Ph.D. graduate from the department of Scientific Computing at Florida State University.
+I did research with Dr. Shanbhag modeling the corrosion of metal.

 Through my study of physics I developed an interest in programming and computers.
 I am now at Florida State University pursuing a PhD in the emerging field of Scientific Computing.
 My background in physics and mathematics has allowed me to take on many of the challenging scientific problems.

 I received a Masters degree from Miami University of Ohio in physics.
 The main focus of my research was studying quantum optics, specifically the collective quantum jumps of Rydberg Atoms ( paper/ talk/ poster ).
 During my time at MUO I was also a teaching assistant for many physics labs.

 I have a bachelors degree in physics from Appalachian State University, where I studied the fabrication and characterization of organic solar cells ( paper/ talk/ poster ).
 I also was involved in the modeling of voting trends in North Carolina using decision trees and random forests (poster).

 Apart from scientific computing I enjoy puzzles, reading, and juggling!

 I am also a big fan of data visualization and enjoy learning new ways to communicate and share interesting ideas.